• About

 • Grilled Lamb Kebab Platter

-Slices of cooked lamb chop cut from the bone on a white plate.
+Slices of cooked lamb chop cut from the bone on a white plate and served with a side of homemade mint chutney.

 Garlic herb lamb chops in a large skillet.